omundy/learn-git-milestones/README.md

 1. If you haven't yet, complete the [command line crash course](https://github.com/omundy/learn-computing/blob/main/topics-command-line.md#crash-course)
 1. In Github Desktop, with the [learn-git-milestones](https://github.com/omundy/learn-git-milestones) repo you cloned above selected, click Repository > Open in Terminal ("Bash" in Windows?)
 1. Use the CLI to navigate directories
   1. List files in this directory: `ls`
   1. List files in this directory, including hidden: `ls -la`
   1. Confirm the existence of the `.git` directory (where Git versions and config are stored)
   1. View your current directory and copy the full path: `pwd`
-  1. Open this README file in Atom and paste that path here in [row 2c](#completions) below.
+  1. Open this README file in Atom and paste that path in [completions](#completions).
 1. Use Git on the CLI
   1. [Confirm](https://docs.github.com/en/github/using-git/setting-your-username-in-git) your name and email is correct in the Git config
   1. View the status of your repo: `git status`
   1. View the changed files of your repo: `git diff`
   1. Add all changed files to the staging area `git add .`
   1. View the status of your repo `git status` to confirm it has been staged
   1. ✏️ Commit your changes with the message `commit #3 from CLI`.
-Add a link to this commit to [row 2d](#completions) below.
+Add a link to this commit to [completions](#completions).
   1. Use `git push` to [push those changes to your remote repo](https://docs.github.com/en/github/using-git/pushing-commits-to-a-remote-repository)